SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/selections/in-service/create-combined.md

 ---
-uid: help-en-selections-newselection-newcombiselection
+uid: help-en-selections-combined-create-service
-title: selections newSelection newCombiSelection
+title: Create a combined selection
-description: selections newSelection newCombiSelection
+description: How to create a combined selection in Service.
 author: SuperOffice RnD
 so.date: 06.29.2022
-keywords: Service
+keywords: selection, combined
-so.topic: help
+so.topic: howto
 language: en
 ---